barry-ha/Griduino/examples/AutoGridCL/README.md

 ## Running AutoGridCL

+WSJT-X must be started before AutoGridCL.py.

 Start WSJT-X and set your grid using File>Settings>General to a grid different than the grid you are in and check the box to enable Autogrid.
-Save settings.

-WSJT-X must be started before AutoGridCL.py.

 Run AutoGridCL.py by double-clicking it in your File Explorer.